Next Steps for Local Governments

 - Encourage businesses, institutions and individuals to "go green" by demonstrating and explaining the savings from energy efficiency and low-carbon energy.

 - Learn from our Climate Smart Communities webinar series.
-DEC will host a series of occasional Climate Smart Community webinars presenting useful information to promote exchange of ideas among communities and participating agencies.
+DEC hosts a webinar series presenting useful information to promote exchange of ideas among communities and participating agencies.
 Webinars are accessible to anyone via an Internet connection and telephone.

 - Going forward...
 Notify the Climate Smart Communities program of your successes so the state can recognize your accomplishments and encourage others to join you.
 Read how some Climate Smart Communities are saving energy and cutting greenhouse gas emissions.